Administrate/administrate-wp-weblink-plugin/README.md

 This plugin skeleton and file structure is generated using the [WordPress plugin boilerplate generator](https://wppb.me/).

 ## Changelog
+###### 1.6.4
+* Fix parsing widget configurations with single quotes by replacing them with the corresponding ASCII codes to prevent the shortcode being cut-off early by Wordpress.
+Fix parsing widget configurations with `&` replacing them with `&amp;` to work around a bug in WPTexturize.

 ###### 1.6.3
 * Fix parsing widget configurations with arrays by replacing `[]` characters with their corresponding ASCII codes to prevent the shortcode being escaped early by Wordpress.